 Many believers who have struggled to have assurance have struggled the way they have because of an imbalanced assessment of their standing in grace owing to their prioritization of the third source of assurance over the first source of assurance.
 That is, by falling into an obsessive practice of introspection they turn the eyes of their hope inwardly to scrutinize themselves.
 They grope about for some certain evidence of regeneration in the midst of a far-from-perfect obedience rather than lifting their eyes upward to behold the perfect righteousness of their Mediator and Advocate.
 They fall into the subtle snare of seeking assurance primarily by looking to their own performance and works rather than resting in simple, childlike faith in the finished work of the cross.
 In doing so, they struggle frequently as their minds are buffeted with many doubts since they are seeking perfect assurance from imperfect performance and flawed personal righteousness.

 This subtle trap can become an abyss of endless self-examination.
 For we know that in order to be accepted in the presence of a just and holy God, nothing less than perfect righteousness is needful.
 But those who look to themselves to find a sufficient degree of righteousness or holiness to commend them to God can only despair of finding hope there because they can never attain to the perfection their sensitive conscience so ardently desires.
-As they examine themselves for the evidences of regeneration, they consider their actions, thoughts and motives; they question themselves incessantly out of the desire to be sure that the spiritual fruit of true piety has truly been worked in their hearts and lives.
+As they examine themselves for the evidences of regeneration, they consider their actions, thoughts and motives; they question themselves incessantly out of the desire to be sure that the fruit of true piety has de facto been worked in their hearts and lives.
 But the problem with over-analyzing our own piety and motives is that it is like peeling off the layers of an onion—after advancing through one layer there is yet another, and then another, and another.
 Indeed, incessant introspection has at least one thing in common with peeling onions—they both make you cry.
 Who can understand the depths of his own heart?
 Who can perfectly discern his own motives?
 “Who can say, ‘I have made my heart pure; I am clean from my sin’?”
 (Prov.
 20:9).

-.
-See the Westminster Confession of Faith, 18:3.
+The Westminster Confession of Faith, 18.3.